paralllax/hacker-blog/_posts/2020-01-29-LVM-Lab-Setup-With-VirtualBox.md

 PS C:\>
 ```

+### [](#header-create)Create & Attach the Virtual Disk<a name="attach"></a>

 * * *

-### [](#header-create)Create & Attach the Virtual Disk<a name="attach"></a>

 With a restore point in hand, we can go ahead and jump into creating the vdisk.
 In the terminal we will create and attach another disk.
 This first command will create a 15G virtual disk.
-The second command will attach the disk to you VM.
+The second command will attach the disk to your VM.
 You may need to adjust the location of where to create the vmdk.
 You can put it anywhere you like.
-I would suggset creating a dedicated folder.
+I would suggest creating a dedicated folder.
 I've pasted them below along with the output.
-Note that if came back here after restoring from a snapshot, you only need to run the second command.
+Note that if came you back here after restoring from a snapshot, you only need to run the second command.

 ```
 PS C:\> & 'K:\Program Files (x86)\Virtualbox\VBoxManage' createhd --filename K:\VMs\vdisks\vdisk-tutorial-01.vmdk --size 15000 --format VMDK